 CFP Board will require that Registered Programs utilize rubrics as a primary avenue of learner assessment in the Financial Plan Development Course.
 However, CFP Board encourages faculty in Registered Programs to develop their own assessment rubrics that represent what they believe to be the primary components of a particular course or unit of study.
 These rubrics should accurately assess all aspects of the content and experiences associated with the Financial Plan Development Course Learning Objectives.
 CFP Board will require submission of all Financial Plan Development Course syllabi and assessment rubrics during the annual Registered Program registration renewal.
 The purpose of this ongoing evaluation is to ensure that all of the students enrolled in the various Registered Programs across the United States demonstrate the same minimum competency level relative to the Financial Plan Development Course learning objectives.

-The “Grandfather” Clause provides protection from changes in requirements for students who maintain continuous enrollment in a program of study, curriculum, or major.
+The “Grandfather” Clause provides protection from changes in requirements for students who maintained continuous enrollment in a program of study, curriculum, or major at one institution.
 The Financial Plan Development Course is required for all students enrolled in a certificate, baccalaureate, or graduate program effective January 1, 2012.
 Therefore, students whose initial date of matriculation occurs on or after January 1, 2012 will be required to take this course.
-Conversely, a student whose initial date of matriculation is before January 1, 2012, but is still enrolled in the Registered Program, will not be required to take the Financial Plan Development Course.
-Registered programs will decide the appropriate program of study for students who have a significant break in enrollment during any point in this period.
 It is important to note that given the upcoming changes to the CFP® exam, Registered Programs should encourage all students to consider enrollment in the Financial Plan Development Course once it is adopted by the institution.